-- Provision of temporary shelters in the event that Human Settlements is unable to provide - Provision of temporary access roads and bridges in the event that the City is unable to provide. - Provision of mobile classrooms in the event that Department of Education is unable. - Provide assistance to the agricultural sector such as livestock feed. - Funds from the grant must be utilised within 3 calendar months following the date of the transfer. - Emergency procurement system as guided by MFMA should be invoked to ensure immediate assistance to the affected communities - The criteria for allocation will be on a case by case basis. - proof must be submitted that the sector cannot fund the occurrence based on reasons stated before application can be finalized.
+- Provision of temporary shelters if Human Settlements is unable to provide - Provision of temporary access roads and bridges if the City is unable to provide. - Provision of mobile classrooms if Department of Education is unable. - Provide assistance to the agricultural sector such as livestock feed. - Funds from the grant must be utilised within 3 calendar months following the date of the transfer. - Emergency procurement system as guided by MFMA should be invoked to ensure immediate assistance to the affected communities - The criteria for allocation will be on a case by case basis. - proof must be submitted that the sector cannot fund the occurrence based on reasons stated before application can be finalized.

-14.2 HUMAN SETTLEMENTS' EMERGENCY HOUSING GRANT
+9.3 HUMAN SETTLEMENTS' EMERGENCY HOUSING GRANT14